 - For fat loss, exercise fasted so your body draws on fat reserves for energy

-What makes these positions so believable is because they both are easily understood and sound scientific.
+What makes these positions so believable is because both are easily understood and scientific sounding enough.
 However, if you dig into the research, you’ll find that both of these positions aren’t completely off-base, but they do run into a few problems.

 It’s true that testosterone levels are at their highest in the morning and then decline slowly throughout the day.
 Testosterone is an anabolic (muscle-growing) hormone that is secreted during sleep, much like growth hormone is.
 Sufficient sleep has very significant effects on body composition and is crucial for both successful muscle development and fat loss, not to mention being super important to having enough energy for the morning workouts in the first place!

-The problem is, while high morning testosterone levels might seem ideal for a morning squatting sesh, there's another hormone that’s also peaking in the morning: cortisol.
+The problem is, while high morning testosterone levels might seem ideal for hitting the weights, there’s another hormone that’s also peaking in the morning: cortisol.

 In the most general of terms, you can think of cortisol as the “anti-testosterone.”
 Whereas testosterone is an anabolic hormone, cortisol is a “catabolic” (muscle-depleting) hormone, something that does not encourage muscle growth.
 With both testosterone and cortisol elevated in the morning, any supposed boost to lifting in the morning due to testosterone levels will be largely canceled out.

 Now, about morning workouts being better for fat loss.
 This position is usually linked with the idea of fasted exercise yielding higher fat oxidation (aka “fat burning”), since the idea is you exercise before having breakfast and you burn more fat because you don’t have much glycogen (“energy”) from food to draw from.